Skip to main content Skip to docs navigation

 • Ontology: a list of terms with curated textual definitions with persistent identifiers.
 The terms are arranged hierarchically from general to more specific and have defined relationships to other terms within the ontology and to external resources (e.g., synonyms, cross-references).

-• Open Science: make publicly funded research results (e.g. publications, research data, processes) publicly and freely accessible in digital formats under terms that enable reuse, redistribution and reproduction of the research and its underlying data and methods.
+• Open Science: make the results of publicly funded research (e.g. publications, research data, processes) publicly and freely available in digital formats under conditions that allow reuse, redistribution and reproduction of the research and its underlying data and methods.

 P

-• Persistent Identifier (PID): globally unique, actionable and machine-resolvable strings that act as a long-lasting reference to a digital object (e.g. a dataset).
+• Persistent Identifier (PID): globally unique, actionable and machine-resolvable strings of (alpha)numeric characters that (1) act as a long-lasting reference to a digital object (e.g. a dataset) itself, (2) resolve to a central landing page, and (3) are maintained by trusted organisations.

-• Personal data: any information associated with an identified or identifiable natural person (i.e. ‘data subject’).
+• Personal data: any information relating to an identified or identifiable natural person (i.e. ‘data subject’).

 R